jcarndt/BatVision/README.md

 ```

 ## Output
 BatVision.ps1 will create a new deobfuscated file in the same location as the original file.
-It will have the '_deobfuscated' added to the file name.
+It will have the word '_deobfuscated' added to the file name.
 Note: Claude AI helped to create this script and decided to create all of this fancy ouput.

 ![screenshot](BatPics/output.JPG)